 Bird Fly begs for sweet release.

 There are more ideas, but first, a little background.
 You play as the titular fox, though he’s far less psychotic than the name suggests.
 He’s a shapeshifter too (fancy that) who can shift between a Hippo, Monkey and Tiger.
 You can’t just switch between them whenever you want, though.
 Shape-shifting takes effort, and more importantly, items known as Psycho Sticks.
 Eat one and you’ll have the power to transform (but if you want to switch back to the fox, you’ll have to eat another one).
-Your cohorts all have different abilities – Hippo can punch through walls, Monkey can jump high, and Tiger can run and jump long distances – and while they’re abilities are useful here and there, you won’t really need their services unless you’re in a jam.
+Your cohorts all have different abilities – Hippo can punch through walls, Monkey can jump high, and Tiger can run and jump long distances – and while their abilities are useful here and there, you won’t really need their services unless you’re in a jam.

 Psycho Fox contemplates his and Bird Fly’s mortality.